 Bob Weiner begins his 14th season as head coach of the Keene State College women's volleyball team in 2018 and has his sights set on maintaining their position as one of the top teams in the Little East Conference.

 In 2017, Weiner led the Owls to one of the most successful seasons in school history.
 Keene State established new program records for longest winning streak and best start to the season by winning their first 15 matches of the year, ultimately finishing 24-6 with a share of the Little East Conference regular season championship.
 Weiner also coached Rachel Lamica into the first volleyball All-American in program history.

 Weiner knows a thing or two about building a program.
 Taking over the reins of the Keene State team in 2005, Weiner led the Owls into uncharted territory.
 Directing the Owls to a first-ever appearance in the 2005 LEC championship match, he then coached KSC to back-to-back, 25-victory seasons and ECAC tournament appearances as well as a first-ever LEC regular season title in 2007.
-Weiner and the Owls served up an unforgettable 2008 season, posting a program best 29-9 (6-0 LEC) and capturing the LEC title and NCAA berth.
+Weiner and the Owls served up an unforgettable 2008 season when he was named LEC Coach of the Year and posted a program best 29-9 (6-0) LEC) in addition to capturing the program's first LEC title and NCAA berth.

 Weiner, co-founder of the Hardrock Junior Olympic Volleyball Club in New Hampshire, holds a bachelor's degree in theatre from UCLA and a master's in fine arts from the University of California-Irvine.
-In addition to his volleyball duties, he also teaches in the KSC communication department and was named the full-time volleyball coach in the spring of 2011.
+He was named Keene State's full-time volleyball coach in the spring of 2011.